Mannilie/web_game_framework/README.md

-# WebGames_Shooter
+# Web Game Engine
-Shooter game for the Web Games course
+Develop optimized games for the web.